Ad-Growth/ad-sdk-docs/docs/usage/interstitial/unity.md

   ad.Show();
 ```

+### Events
-### You can listen ad events adding lambda functions for each event
+You can listen ad events adding lambda functions for each event

 ```csharp
 void ConfigureEvents(InterstitialAd ad) {